cwendorf/cwendorf/README.md

 - **Statistics Education:** A focus on educating students and the public about basic and advanced statistical procedures.
 - **Estimation Statistics:** An emphasis on confidence intervals and effect sizes as a framework for improving statistical decision making.
-- **General Statistical Modeling:** An interest in structural equation modeling, multilevel modeling, and multiple regression as ways of understanding complex data.
+- **General Statistical Modeling:** An interest in structural equation modeling, multilevel modeling, and multiple regression as methods for understanding complex data.

 [![](https://img.shields.io/badge/CODE-R-informational?style=flat-square)](https://www.r-project.org)
 [![](https://img.shields.io/badge/SOFTWARE-jamovi-informational?style=flat-square)](https://www.jamovi.org/)